One of the essential skills for a developer and sysadmin is to debug the application, API, or services, and knowing the right tools is a life-saver.

-If you are thinking of building a system that leverages on the HTTP protocol for distributed communication, or one that is HTTP-aware, such as a web application.
+Suppose you think of building a system that leverages the HTTP protocol for distributed communication or HTTP-aware, such as a web application.
 Then you may want to look at the HTTP client component.

 Differences Between HTTP Client and Server

-While the HTTP client is often web browsers, HTTP servers act as proxies to application servers.
-They serve as HTML, CSS, JS, PHP, Python, C#, Java, Node.js, among others.
+While the HTTP client is often web browsers or utility, HTTP servers act as proxies to application servers.

 In simpler words, your smartphones, TVs, PlayStation, really any device that can connect to the internet, is probably using an HTTP Client.